Coronavirus in New York: Latest Updates

-As of Wednesday morning, there have been at least 76,049 confirmed cases of the coronavirus discovered in the state, including more than 43,119 in New York City.
-At least 1,550 people with COVID-19 have died in the state, which has the largest number — around 40 percent — of confirmed cases in the U.S.
+As of Wednesday afternoon, there have been at least 83,712 confirmed cases of the coronavirus discovered in the state, including more than 47,439 in New York City.
+At least 1,941 people with COVID-19 have died in the state, which has the largest number — around 40 percent — of confirmed cases in the U.S.

 As more widespread testing is done, the full scope and scale of the New York (and national) outbreak becomes clearer, including how much the virus continues to spread.
 Below is what we know about the reported cases and consequences in New York thus far.

-As of Wednesday morning, health officials have confirmed at least:
+As of Wednesday afternoon, health officials have confirmed at least:

 - 18,997 cases in New Jersey, with 267 deaths